ronschaeffer/ha_mqtt_publisher/README.md

 - Device-centric (optional): Publish one device config to <prefix>/device/<device_id>/config, then publish entities as needed.
 	- Optionally, publish a single bundled message that includes all entities.
 You can also request the bundle be emitted before per-entity topics via emit_device_bundle=True in publish_discovery_configs.

+#### Which mode should I use?

+- Use entity-centric when you need maximum backward compatibility with all HA versions or want explicit per-entity config topics.
+- Use device bundle when your HA supports the bundled device config for faster provisioning, single-topic idempotency, and cleaner device metadata.
+You can still publish per-entity topics alongside the bundle by default.

+Key differences
+- Topic shape: entity-centric uses component topics per entity; bundle uses one device topic plus runtime state topics.
+- Device block: per-entity configs repeat device metadata; bundle has a single dev block.
+- Keys inside bundle: entities are keyed by unique_id; entity-centric uses object_id in topic paths.
+- Transport defaults: bundle may include qos/retain as top-level hints; per-entity uses transport options only.

 Device-centric publish example

 ```python